tulasidamarla/java_reflection_and_class_loading/README.md

 Class.forName()
 ---------------
 Class.forName() loads the class by taking the name of the class as a parameter.
-It also has  additional parameter which takes a boolean value(whether to define the class or not) and a thrid parameter which takes a classloader to load the class with.
+It also has  additional parameter which takes a boolean value(whether to define the class or not means whether to verify if the class bytes are legal) and a thrid parameter which takes a classloader to load the class with.

 Here is an example: